adamstruck/ebsmount/README.md

 # EBSMount

 ebsmount is a set of utilities for managing EBS volumes on a running EC2 instance.
+It was inspired by the similar functionality in https://github.com/base2genomics/batchit.

 ### Install